 Colombia’s adoption of free-market policies, its positive regulatory environment, and its growing middle class of nearly 50 million people has helped it attract more merger and acquisitions than other Latin American countries.
 In the past, buyers normally targeted the region’s energy and infrastructure sectors, but there has been an increase in investment in the pharmaceuticals, technology, finance, and real estate sectors.
 This all proves more desirability and diversification of investment into the Colombian market, which will increase demand for outsourcing accounting services in the future.

-If you are interested in investing or incorporating a company in Colombia and have more questions about how valuable an accounting service can be for your business, please feel free to contact David here.
+If you are interested in investing or incorporating a company in Colombia and have more questions about how valuable an accounting service can be for your business, please feel free to contact the Biz Latin Hub Team.
 Our team of local and foreign experts at Biz Latin Hub offer a wide range of professional multilingual market entry and back office services that can help you start your company in Latin America.

 If you want to know more about our accounting services and how we can help you do business in Colombia, watch this video: